ehsonyasonya/cuda-lab/README.md

 ## Labs List

+### Lab 1: Matrix Transposition Optimization
+* **Description:** Implementation of matrix transposition on CPU and GPU.
+The study analyzes the impact of Unified Memory (UM) with asynchronous prefetching on data migration latency and explores the limitations of global memory access patterns.
+* **Source Code and PDF Report:** [Go to Lab1_Transpose folder](./Lab1_Matrix_Transposition/)

 ### Lab 2: Image Convolution Filter Implementation
 * **Description:** 2D image convolution implemented on CPU and GPU with memory optimizations (Constant Memory and Dynamic Shared Memory).
 * **Source Code and PDF Report:** [Go to Lab2_Convolution folder](./Lab2_Convolution/)